The Underwater Mystery of the Yonaguni Monument

-At the tip of Japan lies Yonaguni Island, its westernmost point.
-Stunning rugged cliffs, gentle capes, and sloping beaches make up the majority of this tiny island nestled between the East China Sea and the Pacific Ocean.
+At the westernmost tip of Japan lies Yonaguni Island.
+Rugged cliffs, gentle capes, and sloping beaches make up the majority of this tiny island nestled between the East China Sea and the Pacific Ocean.

 With fewer than 2,000 inhabitants, Yonaguni is known for its distinctive breed of horses and its potent Hanazake, a 120-proof distilled rice beverage.
-The stunningly clear waters surrounding Yonagunijima are also a popular dive location for those wishing to get up close and personal with the hammerhead sharks that have made the reefs surrounding Yonaguni their home.
+The stunningly clear waters surrounding Yonagunijima are also a popular dive location for those wishing to get up close and personal with the hammerhead sharks living in the reefs surrounding Yonaguni.

-The most defining aspect of Yonaguni, however, lies six meters below the surface of the shark-infested waters and appears to have been carved out of the side of the cliffs that extend deep into the ocean.
-Known as “Japan’s Atlantis,” the Yonaguni ruins were discovered unintentionally in 1986 by a scuba diving instructor named Kihachiro Aratake, searching for a prime diving-with-sharks spot to promote for his tourism company.
+The most defining aspect of Yonaguni, however, lies six meters below the surface of the shark-infested waters and appears to have been carved out of the cliffs that extend deep into the ocean.
+Known as “Japan’s Atlantis,” the Yonaguni ruins were discovered in 1986 by a scuba diving instructor named Kihachiro Aratake while he was searching for a prime diving-with-sharks spot to promote for his tourism company.

-As experts began to frequent the site, more structures were discovered, including what might once have been a temple, archways, and winding pathways of stairs.
-Gradually, over the years, scientists determined the sandstone bedrock could date as far back as 20 million years, which would mean any civilization responsible for the impressive stonework would have sprung up around 10,000 years ago.
+More structures were discovered, including what might once have been a temple, archways, and winding pathways of stairs.
+Gradually scientists determined the sandstone bedrock could date as far back as 20 million years, which would mean any civilization responsible for the impressive stonework would have sprung up around 10,000 years ago.

 To further emphasize the fact that this might indeed be Japan’s Atlantis, simple hand-held tools and pottery fragments were also discovered in close proximity and seem to coincide with those dates.